 - Transfer form

 The deadlines to apply for the school year are as follows:

 |Application Deadline||Classes Begin|

 F-1 Visa students can obtain all application materials from our College Website (International Students).
 TOEFL scores, IELTS scores, admission applications (both college and International Student Application), and all supporting materials must be received on or before the term deadlines listed above.
-Students will be required to take the Assessment of Written English (AWE) when they arrive at Mt.
-San Antonio College.
 Applications received after the deadline will be considered for the following semester.
 The application fee must accompany the admission application.
 (AP 5010)